The tea glossary

 A tea prepared with flowers or spices, in addition to tea leaves, for the purpose of enhancing flavors or adding natural fragrances.

-Natural tea with a delicate and refreshing taste whose leaves have undergone only withering and desiccation.
+Natural tea with a delicate and refreshing taste whose leaves have only undergone withering and drying.

-A rare and famous tea, it is actually green tea or white tea of extraordinary quality.
+A rare and renowned tea, it is actually green or white tea of extraordinary quality.
 It was reserved for emperors.

 Called red tea by the Chinese, it is a fully oxidized tea that has undergone several stages such as withering, rolling and screening.